UCAN: User Controlled Authorization Networks

 Fission-led

-A trustless, secure, local-first, user-originated authorization and revocation scheme.
+UCANs are a trustless, secure, user-originated authorization and revocation scheme.

 Connections